radon-h2020/radon-repository-miner/docs/cli/metrics.md

 usage: radon-miner extract-metrics [-h] path_to_repo src {ansible,tosca} {product,process,delta,all} {release,commit} dest

 positional arguments:
-  path_to_repo          the local path to the git repository src                   the json report generated from a previous run of 'radon-miner mine' {ansible,tosca}       extract metrics for Ansible or Tosca {product,process,delta,all}
+  path_to_repo          the path to a cloned git repository src                   the json report generated from a previous run of 'radon-miner mine' {ansible,tosca}       extract metrics for Ansible or Tosca {product,process,delta,all}